WHAT IS THIS?

 And it’s a shame that such language is so widespread throughout our culture.

 For those without a ‘passion’.
-They feel shitty about themselves.
+They feel demoralized about themselves.

 For those with a ‘passion’?
 Many of them wear it like a badge of accomplishment.
 Like the Easter egg was found, and now there is no more finding to do.
 This perspective limits.
 People who parade their passion in such ways are far less willing to explore new areas.
 Even if they don’t parade it around, this identity can still have the same effect internally on the mind.